Acupressure Points for Thyroid Ailments

 The Third Eye or GV24.5

-The Third Eye is in the center between your eyes and is a high-pressure point to use with thyroid problems.
-To stimulate this point, one needs to apply firm pressure for two minutes while closing one’s eyes and breathing deeply.
-Always remember that when applying pressure to acupoints, one can repeat applying pressure to the point at two-minute intervals.
+The Third Eye, located in the center between your eyes, is a high-pressure point to use for thyroid problems.
+To stimulate this point, apply firm pressure for two minutes while closing your eyes and breathing deeply.
+Always remember that when applying pressure to acupoints, one can repeat the application of pressure to the point at two-minute intervals.
 This acupressure point also helps relieve sinus problems, headaches, congestion, and eyestrain.

 Acupressure Points Chart – For Relieving Pain